2018ik/2018ik.github.io/_wiki/culture.markdown

 ## History

 Culture began in Genesis 4, after Cain murdered Abel and had to leave the Garden of Eden to go build a city.
 There, he had an occupation, entertainment, and all he had to survive.
 Culture came in to replace God and the tree of life.

+## Testimonies

+### Testimony #1

+>Chinese people when they eat they slurp, especially soup and noodles.
+You may think it's disgusting, or uncivilized, but that is due to your culture.
+Likewise, the Chinese may use chopsticks.
+And they might think, people who use knives and forks are uncivilized.
+Those are weapons, not eating utensils.
+This is also culture.
+These cultural differences are because we have a problem with our heart, and are a ground for Satan to enter in.